 sudo systemctl reload nginx

-In this section, we will guide you on how to secure your Apache or Nginx server using a Let’s Encrypt SSL free certificate.
-Using an SSL certificate ensures that the communication between the user’s browser and the server is secure, making it an ideal way to run your server on HTTPS.
+This section will guide you through securing your Apache or Nginx server using a free Let’s Encrypt SSL certificate.
+An SSL certificate ensures that communication between the user’s browser and the server is secure, making it ideal for running your server on HTTPS.

-To install the certbot package, you need to match the reverse proxy you have installed.
-If you’re using Apache, you need to install python3-certbot-apache, and if you’re using Nginx, you need to install python3-certbot-nginx.
+To install the certbot package, you must match the reverse proxy you installed.
+If you’re using Apache, you need to install python3-certbot-apache; if you’re using Nginx, you need to install python3-certbot-nginx.

 Install Certbot for Apache: